csantabearing/lambda-huggingface/README.md

 ### III.2 Deploying with Nvidia Triton server

-Create a env file with aws credentials:
+Create a env file with aws credentials in the ec2 server:

     AWS_ACCESS_KEY_ID=SOME_ACCESS_KEY
     AWS_SECRET_ACCESS_KEY=SOME_SECRET_ACCESS_KEY